cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 FROST is a threshold signature protocol involving the following parties:

-- Trusted dealer: Entity responsible for driving distributed key generation for signers.
+- Trusted dealer: Entity responsible for driving key generation for signers.
 - Signers: Entities with signing key shares that participate in the threshold signing protocol
 - Signature aggregator: A Signer that combines multiple signatures into a single,